 In the aftermath of the GameStop saga, one question that has yet to be answered is what investing in this stonks era will look like moving forward.

-There’s no doubt that the GameStop event drew attention, and likely acted as some people’s first interaction with the stock market.
+There’s no doubt that the GameStop event drew attention and likely acted as some people’s first interaction with the stock market.
 Asset management firm Hartford Funds conducted a survey to gauge investor sentiment around the GameStop surge and found that 25% of respondents had an increased interest in the stock market after the event, while 13% have already increased their stock market participation.

+Moving forward, it’s likely to continue to be associated with stocks that have attracted public attention or excitement.
 But according to investing experts, the GameStop style of investing is one that most people should avoid.

 “As always, the best thing retail investors can do is to do as little as possible,” John Stoj, financial advisor and founder of Verbatim Financial, told The Balance in an email.
 “Control the controllable, which is investment costs, and their own emotional reaction to the markets.
-Invest in as simple a portfolio of low cost index funds as possible, matched to their personal level of risk tolerance that will allow them to remain invested without making the most emotional of retail investor decisions: buying high and selling low.”
+Invest in as simple a portfolio of low-cost index funds as possible, matched to their personal level of risk tolerance that will allow them to remain invested without making the most emotional of retail investor decisions: buying high and selling low.”